 Students who elect not to comply with the governor’s executive order for the COVID-19 vaccination or testing requirement will be issued a written warning with a compliance deadline.
 Continued non-compliance will be considered a violation of the Student Code of Conduct and will initiate the conduct process.
-This may result in more severe consequences, including but not limited to, suspension from campus and/or disenrollment from current courses.
+This may result in loss of Blackboard access and more severe consequences.

 The date on the pass updates daily.